llivvv/Minecraft-database-project/README.md

 📌 **Recipes** used to craft items from blocks

 #### It also models how players explore, interact and change the world around them, from collecting resources to unlocking achievements.

 #### The structure supports gameplay data like player progress, achievement status, server hosting, and item inventories.

 #### <hr>

-This project was done in collaboration with Alexi and Yoobeen, for a database course.
+This project was done in collaboration with Alexi and Yoobeen!